chydarren/ST0291-SP-Airlines/README.md

 3. Execute `spairlines_routines.sql` to create the stored routine for the userdelete feature meant for `files_admin/superuser.jsp`.
 4. Finally, in all the JSP files, check that the connection to the MySQL instance is verified using your password.
 The password in this case is `root`.

+## Acknowledgements

+- **Chua Han Yong Darren** | [@chydarren](https://github.com/chydarren)
+- **Chng Wei Cheng**

-## Disclaimer
+## Copyright and License

 This program was developed as an assignment for the Singapore Polytechnic, ST0291 Enterprise Application Development module.
 I have uploaded the source files publicly for reference and personal usage only.
 Please refrain from [plagiarising](https://www.sp.edu.sg/sp/student-services/ssc-overview/student-handbook/intellectual-property-copyright-and-plagiarism) or passing it off as your own work.

-**Developers**

-- Chua Han Yong Darren ([@chydarren](https://github.com/chydarren))
-- Chng Wei Cheng

-## Copyright and License

 Chua Han Yong Darren © 2017.
 Code released under the GNU Affero General Public License v3.0.